Storware/ovirt-engine-ui-vprotect-extensions/readme.md

 (https://github.com/Storware/ovirt-engine-ui-vprotect-extensions/releases).

 #### Configuration
-Build command will generate the /dist directory with the /dist/vprotect.json file inside.
+Set the vProtect connection parameters in the config property in the vprotect.json file.
-It will look like this:
+It should look like this:
 ```json
 {
   "name": "vprotect",